UTS-eResearch/singularity_talk/README.md

 ## Files

+The Slides:
   - singularity_slides.html - The HTML tutorial as "Reveal" slides.
+I'm using Markdown within the slides.
   - singularity_slides.css  - CSS to overide `reveal.js/css/` styles.

+Mikes Notes:
   - singularity_mikes.md - Mikes own detailed notes source.
   - singularity_mikes.html - Mikes notes created by running `run_pandoc.sh`
   - singularity_mikes.css - CSS for Mikes notes.

+Singularity definitions:
   - centos7.def - An example Singularity recipe that you can use as a base for your own build of a Singularity container.